onlyquake/xonotic-wiki/Old_Creating_Maps.md

 Map Packages
 ------------

 Maps are packaged as a .zip file with a .pk3 extension.
 They can be opened with any program that opens zip files.
-The pk3 gets loaded when you start the game, [[Xonotic]].
-The engine, [[Darkplaces]] reads pk3 files as it would a normal files system.
+The pk3 gets loaded when you start the game, [Xonotic](Xonotic).
+The engine, [Darkplaces](Darkplaces) reads pk3 files as it would a normal files system.
 You can thus create a pk3 package with any files that the engine can normally read. (needs well packaged map example pk3)

 ### Package Design